Polar M430 GPS Running Watch - Digital Trends | Digital Trends

-A solid set of fitness features makes the Polar M340 a compelling choice for those value sport tracking and analysis over smart features.
+A robust set of fitness features makes the Polar M340 a compelling choice for those value sports tracking and analysis over smart features.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.